NBC News Now, a free streaming service, launches Monday through Friday

 Breaking News Emails

-NBC News Now, NBC News' free entry in the increasingly crowded video streaming news sector, formally launches Wednesday afternoon with eight regular hours of programming weekday afternoons and evenings.
+NBC News Now, a free entry in the increasingly crowded video streaming news sector, formally launches Wednesday afternoon with eight regular hours of programming weekday afternoons and evenings.

-NBC News President Noah Oppenheim announced the streaming venture — which enters a landscape already traversed by rival services like CBSN, which started in 2014; ABC News Live, which last year became the first live news service carried on Roku's free streaming hub; and Fox Nation, which uses a subscription-based model — at the South by Southwest Festival in Austin, Texas, in March.
+NBC News President Noah Oppenheim announced the streaming venture at the South by Southwest Festival in Austin, Texas, in March.
+It enters a landscape already traversed by rival services like CBSN, which started in 2014; ABC News Live, which last year became the first live news service carried on Roku's free streaming hub; and Fox Nation, which uses a subscription-based model.

-Beginning later Wednesday, NBC News Now will stream continuously from 3 p.m. to 11 p.m.
-ET Monday through Friday at NBCNews.com/now, in the NBC News mobile app and on NBC News' apps on Apple TV, Roku and Amazon Fire TV, a spokeswoman for NBC News said.
+Beginning Wednesday, NBC News Now will stream continuously from 3 p.m. to 11 p.m.
+ET Monday through Friday at NBCNews.com/now.
+It will also be in the NBC News mobile app and on NBC News' apps on Apple TV, Roku and Amazon Fire TV, a spokeswoman for NBC News said.

 Oppenheim said at SXSW in March that the service would be based on original work "that will be specific for the streaming service."
 Plans are to take it 24 hours a day in "the ensuing months," he said.